Potential Theory on Trees, Graphs and Ahlfors Regular Metric Spaces: A Metric Space, a Graph, and a Tree

 We shall also assume, in the main body of the paper, that $X$ is bounded, $diam(X)\le 1$, so that (\ref{ahlfors}) only is required to hold when $r\le1$.
 Under the sole hypothesis that $(X,\rho, m)$ is a homogeneous space, M. Christ \cite{Christ} proved that $X$ admits a ``dyadic'' decomposition.
-We state here \it the easy part \rm of Christ's Theorem (the difficult part is an estimate of the mass concentrated near the boundary of the dyadic blocks).
+We state here \it the easy part \rm of Christ's Theorem.